abarker/strip-hints/README.rst

 Ordinarily the program simply converts type hints to whitespace and the resulting code is still syntactically correct.
-There are a couple of situation, though, where further transformations are required to preserve syntactical correctness.
+There are a couple of situations, though, where further transformations are required to preserve syntactical correctness.

-One example is where a line break occurs in the argument list of a type hint in an annotated assignment:
+One example is when a line break occurs in the argument list of a type hint in an annotated assignment:

 .. code-block:: python